 Working with the ambulance services

 NHS England launched a joint consensus statement with the Association of Ambulance Chief Executives and other partners.
-This statement reflects the evolving role of the ambulance service as a mobile healthcare provider using the richness of expertise residing in its workforce to help keep people well.
+It reflects the evolving role of the ambulance service as a mobile healthcare provider using the expertise residing in its workforce to help keep people well.

 Further information about the support for this is available from the Association of Ambulance Chief Executives website.